 MY ADDITIONAL COMMENTS ON SOURCES OF PAIN …

-I have additional theories about all this, including what I call neuromuscular discombobulation (confusion), but in no way contradicting Sarno’s diagnosis or methods.
-This only adds understanding and dimension, while acknowledging that some chronic body pains are indeed primarily due to physical insults to the soft tissues of the body, while others are internally generated by mental and emotional processes.
+I have additional hypotheses about all this, including what I call neuromuscular discombobulation (confusion), but in no way contradicting Sarno’s diagnosis or methods.
+This only adds understanding and dimension, while acknowledging that SOME chronic body pains are indeed primarily due to physical insults to the soft tissues of the body, while others are internally generated by mental and emotional processes.